Monastic Wales.

 Web links (open in new window)

-Photograph of foundation charter of Neath Abbey (reverse) (View website)
+Image of the foundation charter of Neath Abbey (reverse) (View website)

 Graphic.